Carzit/sd-webui-samplers-scheduler/README.md

 ![](https://github.com/Carzit/sd-webui-samplers-scheduler/blob/main/images/example0.PNG)

-This samplers scheduler provides 8 sampler units (Sampler1-8).
+This samplers scheduler provides 8 sampler units (Sampler 1-8).

-You can choose what kind of sampler used in each unit(choose None to unable), and the inference steps for each unit.
+You can choose what kind of sampler used in each unit(choose `None` to unable), and the inference steps for each unit.

 The image generation process will follow the configurations of these 8 units in sequence.